 Step 5.
 Pour the liquid mixture into the brownie mix and stir until well combined.

 Step 6.
-Spoon 1/2 cup batter into each custard cup.
-A large scoop is a handy, tidy tool for distributing the batter.
-(Scoops available on Amazon, click here.)
+Spoon batter into each custard cup until 1/2 full.
+(You need about 1/3 cup of batter for a 6 oz. cup/bowl.)
+A large scoop is a handy, tidy tool for distributing the batter in uniform portions.

 Step 7.
 Stack two Dove chocolates and press them into the center of the batter.
 Use a knife to spread batter over the top of the chocolate candy so the surface isn't exposed.